CPD Safe Bicycling Initiative

 The SBI will educate bicycle riders, motor vehicle drivers and law enforcement in the city concerning the laws which apply to bicycling.

-Photo Courtesy Steven Llorca
+Photo courtesy of Steven Llorca

 When people on bikes and in cars are educated on what the laws pertaining to cyclists are, only THEN can they share a mutual understanding of what their responsibilities are to each other.